 Parenting is a huge responsibility and can be scary.
 You are in charge of raising a child through many stages to be a well rounded, stable, productive member of society.
 Even when things are running smoothly, you may experience times that the parenting process can be trying.
 Parenting is always time consuming.

 If you have a child with difficult behavior problems or special needs, the road can get pretty bumpy with extra challenges to overcome.
 Traversing difficult parenting issues with little or no support can lead you down the path of overwhelm.

 Parents come to therapy for many different reasons.
 Some of the more common reasons are:

 - Raising well behaved children who aren’t spoiled

-- Deal with children who are being bullied or are acting out as bullies
+- Support children who are being bullied or are acting out as bullies

 - Working out co-parenting issues